act-rules/act-rules.github.io/_rules/SC4-1-2-role-attribute-has-valid-value.md

 test_type: atomic

 description: |
-   This rule checks that role attributes have valid values
+   This rule checks that each role attribute has at least one valid value

 success_criterion:
 - 4.1.2 # Name, Role, Value